robert-ptr/MMIX_Assembler/README.md

 ### What’s Left to Do
 - **Testing**: The project needs more rigorous testing.
-- **Documentation**: The codebase requires better documentation and comments for clarity.
+- **Documentation**: The codebase requires better documentation and comments.
 - **Simulator**: The current version of the simulator implements the minimum of features needed to execute the binary code.
 I'm planning to develop the simulator into a proper virtual machine in the future.

 ### Roadmap